 Exhausted my children 30 years on are protesting the same unjust themes.

 My internal dialogue goes on to wonder if Mr George Floyd has caught the civil consciousness because of COVID19.
 People trapped in their homes by mandate, with more opportunities to catch the swathe of news reporting; relentless exposure to the traumatic retelling of Mr Lloyd’s brutal murder at the hands of US law enforcement.

 And now this corporate imperative to be seen to be seeing what was always there in plain sight.
 Or rather not there in organisations and board rooms up and down this country.

-So, I thank you Corporations Inc, and I will try to be grateful for your email this morning, and the realisation that “Black Lives Matter.”
+So, I thank you Corporations Inc, and I will try to be grateful for your email this morning, and your realisation that “Black Lives Matter.”

 But my inbox already knew that.